aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-ellipse/_index.md

 graphic.DrawEllipse(new Pen(new SolidBrush(Color.Blue)), new Rectangle(10, 30, 80, 40));
 ```

-Here, we draw a red dotted ellipse and a blue solid ellipse on the image.
+Here, we draw a red ellipse and a blue solid ellipse on the image.

-### Step 6: Save the Image
+### Step 6: save the image

 Finally, save the image: